 The Finance Department provides training every year to all bookkeepers.
 These trainings are held two to four times yearly.
 Items listed in this finding are covered in these trainings.
-The Finance Department has employee that are assigned to monitoring and training bookkeepers in all proper procedures.
+The Finance Department has employees assigned to monitor and train bookkeepers on proper implementation of all policies and procedures.
 The Finance employee that monitors the Internal Accounts reviews these balances every year and informs the Principal that refunds must be processed.
-We will continue to monitor and emphasize the importance of following all Internal Accounts procedures.
+We will continue to monitor and emphasize the importance of following all Internal Accounts policies and procedures.